By April. Updated by Matt, July 2022

 If you’re stuck in a traffic jam or buffalo jam, it can be annoying.
 But it’s not scary.

 Driving on the Beartooth Highway on the way into the park, however, is another story.

 Is it hard to drive in Yellowstone?

-It’s really not hard to drive in Yellowstone; there are few road options, and you really can’t get lost.
+It’s really not hard to drive in Yellowstone; there are only a few road options, and you really can’t get lost.

 The bigger challenge is knowing what attractions to stop at and how to plan out your day.
 You’ll be met with many signs for different attractions on the way through the park.
 You can’t stop at all of them!